 The issue might be the hardware configuration of the phone that is not matching with the headset capabilities to detect the phone’s WiFi.

-Therefore, if your Oculus headset pairs up fine with your phone through Bluetooth connectivity but fails to connect to the phone’s WiFi, try changing the phone with another device.
+Therefore, if your headset pairs up fine with your phone through Bluetooth connectivity but fails to connect to the phone’s WiFi, try changing the phone to another device.

 Conclusion

-If you have tried the above troubleshooting steps and nothing worked, contact Oculus support to guide you further.
-However, you may need to replace your Oculus Quest with a new one.
-The new headset may be the only solution left for you to try and fix your WiFi connectivity issues.
+If you have tried the above troubleshooting steps and Oculus still won’t connect to WiFi, contact Oculus support to guide you further.
+However, you may need to replace your headset with a new one.